abemscac/pies-doc/docs/react/forward-ref.md

 ## Example

 `forwardRef()` is essential for us to use `ref` attribute on function-child components.
 However, unlike how `ref` works on class components, we still can't get the instance of a function component with `forwardRef()` alone.
-We can only get the instance of a DOM element, or passing the reference down to a deeper component at most.
+We can only get the instance of a DOM node, or passing the reference down to a deeper component at most.

 For example, if we have a component like this: